DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_12_Migrating_server_workloads.md

 Contoso has file servers running multiple versions of Windows Server.
 The oldest file server is running Windows Server 2003.
 There are also a few Linux servers being used for file storage by developers.
 Some of the Linux servers are using Samba, but others are using Network File System (NFS).
 A new policy is being implemented that requires all file servers to be migrated to Windows Server 2019.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are to:

-1. Study the scenario
+1. Study the scenario.
-1. Plan the migration of file servers
+1. Plan the migration of file servers.
-1. Plan how to use Storage Migration Service
+1. Plan how to use Storage Migration Service.

 ### Task 1: Study the scenario

-1. Study the lab scenario
+1. Study the lab scenario.
-1. Study the exercise scenario
+1. Study the exercise scenario.

 ### Task 2: Plan the migration of file servers